mrcjkb/Polysun-4diac-ControllerPlugin/README.md

 This plugin and the communication framework (which can be used for other Java applications, too) are provided as open source under a BSD-3 clause (see LICENCE).

+NOTE: The order in which the controllers are called is the same as the order in which they were placed in the Polysun system diagram.

 # Development
 Requirements for development: